bwegt Thumbnail

 #434351

 We chose Roboto for its modern and highly legible design, ensuring readability across different screen sizes.
-Its clean, geometric structure complements the app’s minimalistic and functional aesthetic while maintaining a friendly and approachable feel.
-To make the visual hierarchy clear with just one font, we used different font weights for headings, body text, and time.
+Its clean, geometric structure complements the app's minimalistic and functional aesthetic while maintaining a friendly and approachable feel.

 Illustrations